 MCP tools give Copilot programmatic access to the Calor compiler:

-• calor_compile, calor_verify, calor_analyze, calor_convert, calor_typecheck
+• calor_compile, calor_verify, calor_analyze, and calor_convert

 • Enforcement is not automatic - review file extensions after generation